From Ober Johnsdorf to Watertown

 All Rights Reserved

-In the middle of 1854, Johann Pitterle and his family began a voyage which would markedly change their lives and the lives of their descendants.
+In early 1853, Vincenz Klecker (January 22, 1831 – November 13, 1877) and his future wife, Theresia Meitner (26 March 1832 – April 14, 1919), began a voyage that would markedly change their lives and the lives of their descendants.
 They had decided to leave Europe and travel to a new home in the New World.
-They would leave the comforts of their home in Ober Johnsdorf, Bohemia in the Austrian Empire and travel to Watertown, Wisconsin in the United States of America.
+They would leave the comfort of their homes in Ober Johnsdorf, Bohemia in the Austrian Empire and travel to Watertown, Wisconsin in the United States of America.

 The Old World

-Prior to leaving the Old World in 1854, Johann Pitterle and his family lived at farm number 109 in the village of Ober Johnsdorf, district of Landskron, kingdom of Bohemia, Austrian Empire.
-The district of Landskron is named after the town of Landskron and consisted of the town of Landskron and about 40 villages.
+The District of Landskron consisted of the Town of Landskron and about 40 villages.
 The town had about 5,000 inhabitants in the 1850s and was connected by rail to the rest of the Austrian Empire.
-The villages varied in size from a few hundred inhabitants to a little over one thousand inhabitants.
-They were connected by road to the town of Landskron.
-Three quarters of these villages was predominantly German and the remaining one quarter of the villages was predominantly Czech.
-Both the Czechs and Germans were predominantly Roman Catholic.
-The town and district of Landskron are about 80 miles south of present day Wroclaw (Breslau) and about 115 miles north of the capital of the Austrian Empire, Vienna.
+The villages varied in size from a few hundred to more than one thousand inhabitants.
+They were connected by road to the Town of Landskron.
+Three quarters of these villages were predominantly German and the remaining one quarter of the villages was predominantly Czech.
+Both the Czechs and Germans were mostly Roman Catholic.
+The Town and District of Landskron are about 80 miles south of present-day Wrocław (Breslau), Poland and about 115 miles north of the capital of the Austrian Empire, Wien (Vienna), in present-day Austria.

-In sharp contrast to farming in America, there were no farmsteads separate from the villages in the Ober Johnsdorf area.
-In Ober Johnsdorf, the farm buildings were located on both sides of a road with the farm fields stretching straight back from the buildings until they ran into the woods, an untillable hill or the farms of another village.
-Generally, the farmer cultivated contiguous lands in Ober Johnsdorf, not fields sprinkled around the area as occurs in other areas of Europe.
-It could, however, be a considerable distance from the farm buildings to the limits of the property.
+In sharp contrast to farming in America where farmers lived on isolated farms, the farm buildings in Landskron were all located in villages.
+The farm buildings were located on both sides of the main road of the villages with the farm fields stretching straight back from the buildings until they ran into the woods, an untillable hill or the farms of another village.
+Generally, the farmer cultivated contiguous lands in these villages, not fields sprinkled around the area as occurs in other areas of Europe.
+The distance from the farm buildings to the limits of the property could be considerable.

-It is likely that the Pitterles had lived in the Landskron district for hundreds of years.
-Up until 1848, the people of Ober Johnsdorf were still subject to feudal restrictions which limited their ability to move and required them to provide certain services to the local lords.
-Also, a person's worth tended to be determined more by birth than by the person's accomplishments.
-In 1848, revolutions rocked much of Europe and the Hapsburg Emperor of the Austrian Empire removed the final vestiges of feudalism.
+It is likely that the Meitners and Kleckers had lived in the Landskron district for hundreds of years.
+Until 1848, the people of Landskron were still subject to feudal restrictions which limited their ability to move and required them to provide certain services to the local lords, in this case the Liechtenstein family.
+In 1848, revolutions rocked much of Europe, and the Hapsburg Emperor of the Austrian Empire removed the final vestiges of feudalism.
 Slowly, the word spread that it was possible to emigrate.

 The New World